 - With chronic asthma, there may be chest deformity - eg, Harrison's sulci.

 - In a small child, there may be intercostal recession with respiratory distress.

 - Check that there is no deviation of the trachea or any abnormality on percussion to suggest pneumonia, pulmonary collapse or pneumothorax.

 - There may be diffuse expiratory rhonchi.
 If they are not diffuse and particularly if asymmetrical in a child, be suspicious of inhaled foreign body.
 There may be inspiratory rhonchi too.
 Where rhonchi are predominantly inspiratory and the inspiratory phase is prolonged, this suggests that airway obstruction is outside the chest.

 Asthma is a very common condition but there are many other diagnoses that must be considered: 'not all asthma wheezes and all that wheezes is not asthma'.
-See the separate article on Wheezing in Children.
+See separate Wheezing in Children article.

 - Bronchiolitis - be aware of the dangers of making a definitive diagnosis of asthma in a very young child.